-So if you don't want to miss out on your very own piece of Andalusian paradise, then book today with On The Beach.
+So if you don&'t want to miss out on your very own piece of Andalusian paradise, then book today with On the Beach.
 Our range of handpicked hotels and cheap deals means that we can make your holiday as near to perfect as possible, whatever your budget.
-Book today!

 Protected by hills and mountains, the Costa del Sol is shielded from any wind and rain other parts of Spain may experience, giving it a mild and sunny micro climate.
 Temperatures reach their peak typically around the summer months of July and August, often pushing past 30° Celsius.

 However, it is during the out of season months of March all the way to October during which time the Costa del Sol comes into its own.
 Temperatures often remain in the late twenties, meaning you can top up your tan before the summer crowds arrive!
 And what's more, these months are often the best times to find cheap, last minute deals, as most holiday makers are still in work and school.